Evolution of color vision: Improved detection sensitivity

 The evolutionary process of switching from a single photopigment to two different pigments would have provided early ancestors with a sensitivity advantage in two ways.

 In one way, adding a new pigment would allow them to see a wider range of the electromagnetic spectrum.
 Secondly, new random connections would create wavelength opponency and the new wavelength opponent neurons would be much more sensitive than the non-wavelength opponent neurons.
 This is the result of some wavelength distributions favouring excitation instead of inhibition.
 Both excitation and inhibition would be features of a neural substrate during the formation of a second pigment.
 Overall, the advantage gained from increased sensitivity with wavelength opponency would open up opportunities for future exploitation by mutations and even further improvement.

 Invertebrates

 Color vision requires a number of opsin molecules with different absorbance peaks, and at least three opsins were present in the ancestor of arthropods; chelicerates and pancrustaceans today possess color vision.

 Vertebrates

 Researchers studying the opsin genes responsible for color-vision pigments have long known that four photopigment opsins exist in birds, reptiles and teleost fish.
 This indicates that the common ancestor of amphibians and amniotes (≈350 million years ago) had tetrachromatic vision — the ability to see four dimensions of color.

 Mammals

 Today, most mammals possess dichromatic vision, corresponding to protanopia red–green color blindness.
-They can thus see violet, blue, green and yellow light, but cannot see ultraviolet, and deep red light.
+They can thus see violet, blue, green and yellow light, but cannot see ultraviolet or deep red light.
 This was probably a feature of the first mammalian ancestors, which were likely small, nocturnal, and burrowing.